Elico-Corp/odoo-addons/project_partner_name/README.rst

 This module is maintained by Elico Corporation.

 Elico Corporation offers consulting services to implement open source management software in SMEs, with a strong involvement in quality of service.

-Our headquarters are located in Shanghai with branches in Hong Kong, ShenZhen and Singapore servicing customers from Greater China, Asia Pacific, Europe, Americas, etc...
+Our headquarters are located in Shanghai and Singapore servicing customers from Greater China and Asia Pacific.

+Contact information: `Sales <contact@elico-corp.com>`__